 Pest description and crop There are two types of scale insects commonly encountered in greenhouses: hard scale and soft scale.
 Hard scale insects tend to be fairly small in size and lie flatter against the stems than do soft scale insects.
 Soft scale insects are often very rounded and will also produce honeydew with their associated black sooty mold.
 Scale insects may have only one or multiple generations per year.
 Scale insects often come into a greenhouse on propagation material.
 This example shows the importance of inspections and, sometimes, quarantine any new plant material brought into the greenhouse.
 Early infestations can often be rogued or pruned out.

 Biology and life history Most scale insects are female.
 Mature females are wingless and often secrete a hard shell-like covering for protection.
 The males are rare, small, non-feeding, and short-lived but look more like other insects as they have wings.
 With a few notable exceptions, the first immature stage, or the first "instar" females, are generally the only stage that disperses on plant material.
 All other stages remain attached to the plant surface, sessile.
 Females lay eggs or crawlers under their secreted scale covering or in a cavity under their bodies.

 Scouting and thresholds Look for scale insects along stems and leaf undersides.
 Double-sided sticky tape can be used to check for emerging scale crawlers.

-Check for presence of holes in the scale covers indicating parasitic wasp activity.
+Check for the presence of holes in the scale covers indicating parasitic wasp activity.